fibo/flow-view/gh-pages/index.md

 * Create nodes and links using a visual interface.
 * SVG server side rendering.
-* Custom items: nodes, links, inspector can be customized using React.
+* Custom items: nodes links can be customized using React.
 * Events are emitted to achieve integration with other packages.

 > Let's give Node.js a common visual interface.
 Use *flow-view*!